It looks like surrogacy could be an amazing option for you!

 Below, find links to the cost of gestational surrogacy with some of the nation’s top surrogacy professionals:

 American Surrogacy provides complete surrogacy services to prospective surrogates across the country and prospective intended parents around the world.
-Most of their surrogacy expenses are variable, but the agency provides an estimated total cost of surrogacy ranging from $75,000–$125,000.
+The agency offers an estimated total cost of surrogacy at $149,900 and a current average wait time of 30-90 days to match.

 3 Sisters Surrogacy agency estimates total surrogacy costs to be $60,000–$100,000.